Mark Roberts (actor): Television

 Roberts later became a familiar face in selected drama and action television series.
 He starred as reporter Hildy Johnson in the 1949-1950 syndicated television series The Front Page.
 In the 1960–1961 season, he joined Stephen Dunne (1918–1977) playing brothers who were private detectives in the syndicated television series, The Brothers Brannagan, which aired 39 episodes.
 Roberts played Bob Brannagan; Dunne, Mike Brannagan.
 He made seven guest appearances on Perry Mason, including two 1962 roles as the murder victim: title character Otto Gervaert/Gabe Phillips in "The Case of the Absent Artist," and Tod Richards in "The Case of the Playboy Pugilist."
 He portrayed murderer Wayne Jameson in "The Case of the Nebulous Nephew".
 Mark Roberts appeared in Barnaby Jones portraying a character named Tony Bloom; episode titled, "Perchance to Kill"(03/11/1973).

 Roberts made his last screen appearance in the short-lived 1994 sitcom Monty.

 Personal life

 Roberts married Audrey Von Clemm in Philadelphia, Pennsylvania, in 1953.
 The couple had three children—Col. Ward E. Scott II, Margot Silverman, and Jeffrey F. Scott—before divorcing in 1967.

 Roberts married I Dream of Jeannie actress Emmaline Henry on November 1, 1969.
 Scott and Henry divorced in 1974.

 Death

-Roberts died at the age of 84 in Los Angeles, California.
-He is survived by his three children and his partner, Jane Cole Scott (1981-death).
+Roberts died at the age of 84 in Los Angeles, California on January 5, 2006.
+He was survived by his three children and his wife, Jane Cole Scott (married 1981).